 Focusing on your family strengths

 When times are tough, you can improve your family relationships by shifting the focus to your family’s strengths.
-This is instead of focusing on the negatives of family life with a child with ASD.
+This is instead of focusing on the negatives of family life with a child with autism spectrum disorder (ASD).

 Here are some ideas for identifying and promoting your family strengths:

 Think about your family’s interests and the things you do that are fun for everyone.
 Identify as many as possible and write them down.
 It can be useful to have a few activities on the list that don’t take up much time.
 This will ensure that you can still do something together as a family, even if you’re pressed for time.
 Try to do one thing from your list together every week.
 It might be as simple as a trip to the park or enjoying a meal together.